jasonyang-ee/ArchivedV/CONTRIBUTING.md

 # Contributing

-I'm happy that you want to contribute to ArchivedV and help make it better!
 All contributions are welcome, including issues, suggestions, pull requests, and more.

-## Getting Started

-Found a bug, have a suggestion, or something else?
-Just create an issue on GitHub and we can get in touch.

 ## Submitting a Pull Request